alexander-ignatow/mma/README.md

 # mma

 ## The task (in short)
-Create the solution to provide the mappings of the set of the input rules to the output.
+Create the solution to provide the mappings of the input to the output using given set of the rules.

 ## Assumptions